shunak/sentence_classifier/README.md

 python3 prediction.py "sentence you wanna judge claim or prefer"
 ```
 #### predict results
-if the sentence is "claim"
+if the sentence is "claim"<br>
-Warning : `load_model` does not return WordVectorModel or SupervisedModel any more, but a `FastText` object which is very similar.
+Warning : `load_model` does not return WordVectorModel or SupervisedModel any more, but a `FastText` object which is very similar.<br>
-批判 0.5000186
+批判 0.5000186<br>

-output results like underneath format
+output results like underneath format<br>
 "label" "probability"

 if you wanna modify output lable, edit prediction.py